Pantone's Color of the Year an Endless Neutral Loop

 Section: News

-Section: Health
+Section: Arts

-Health Insurance in Germany is compulsory and sometimes complicated, not to mention expensive.
+Both private Health Insurance in Germany and public insurance, is often complicated to navigate, not to mention expensive.
 As an expat, you are required to navigate this landscape within weeks of arriving, so check our FAQ on PKV.
 For our guide on resources and access to agents who can give you a competitive quote, try our PKV Cost comparison tool.

 Germany is famous for its medical expertise and extensive number of hospitals and clinics.
 See this comprehensive directory of hospitals and clinics across the country, complete with links to their websites, addresses, contact info, and specializations/services.